Fantaghirò (film series): Romualdo

 Romualdo, portrayed by Kim Rossi Stuart, is a prince who becomes Fantaghirò's beloved and later her husband.
 After the death of his father, Romualdo seeks to end the centuries-long war his ancestors have waged against Fantaghirò's people by challenging her father to single combat.
 He falls in love with Fantaghirò in the first film and becomes obsessed with finding her, even as he is initially confused by her androgynous traits.
 He is shocked when he meets her properly for the first time, as she has chosen to replace her father as Romualdo's opponent, and is disguised as a man, and experiences an inner conflict over his feeling for his opponent.
 Eventually, he learns that she is a princess.
-The two are bethrothed and their kingdoms reconcile.
+The two are betrothed and their kingdoms reconcile.

 They are due to be married early in the second film, but the ceremony is postponed when the Black Witch kidnaps Fantaghirò's father.
 Romualdo becomes the witch's next target and she puts a spell on him to make him completely forget about Fantaghirò.
-He becomes the lover of the Black Witch who sends him as her champion to a duel against Fantaghirò; however he regains his memories thanks to Fantaghirò and the White Witch.
+He becomes the lover of the Black Witch who sends him as her champion to a duel against Fantaghirò; however, he regains his memories thanks to Fantaghirò and the White Witch.
 Stuart named his character's alternate persona RomuAltro, saying, "In fact, ensnared by the Black Witch, I change nature.
 I confess that this new character amused me more than the other."

 After that, Romualdo is reduced to a secondary character.
-In the third film, he is turned into a statue whilst fighting Tarabas' men, and is only revived near the end of the movie, when the pair are finally married.
-In the fourth film, Stuart did not want to return again for the role, so Romualdo was transformed into the hideously ugly Fiodor, portrayed by Riccardo Serventi Longhi.
-At the end of the film, Fiodor is transformed back to Romualdo.
-Romualdo does not appear at all in the fifth film, except in flashback.
+In the third film, he is turned into a statue whilst fighting Tarabas' men and is only revived near the end of the movie, when the pair are finally married.
+In the fourth film, Stuart did not want to return for the role, so Romualdo was transformed into the hideously ugly Fiodor, portrayed by Riccardo Serventi Longhi.
+At the end of the film, Fiodor is transformed back into Romualdo.
+Romualdo does not appear at all in the fifth film, except in flashbacks.